CosmicGhosts/quizard/README.md

 ```

 #### Additional Spells
-Conjuring the Gauntlet with default riddles and more.
+Conjuring the Gauntlet with default questions and more.
 (Seed/Reseed)
 ```shell
 npm run toil
 ```